Which toothpaste should I be using?

 People wearing dentures should not use regular toothpastes for their dentures.
 Regular toothpastes are too abrasive for the denture and can cause micro scratches which promote attachment of bacteria and stain.
 The use of effervescent denture tablets or solutions followed by brushing with a denture brush have shown to clean effectively.

 So as you can see there are a number of ways to answer this question of finding the right toothpaste.
-Dr. Hoiland and his team will help you to find the right toothpaste and other products for you and your teeth.
+Dr. Hoiland and her team will help you to find the right toothpaste and other products for you and your teeth.
 Your dental professionals identify your needs and progress over time and will make recommendations dependent on your current needs.
 Give our office a call, 612-782-9270 to get the answers to your best oral health concerns!